somonesummers/AttenuationSignatureShearMargins/README.txt

-Model code developed in "Radar Attenuation Signature of Temperate Antarctic Shear Margins"
+Model code developed in "Radar Attenuation Signature of Temperate Antarctic Shear Margins" Paul T. Summers, Dustin M. Schroeder, Daniel F. May, and Jenny Suckale (in prep.)

 Requirements
 You must download and install the following: